 Interval timers are small, wearable devices.
 If a compact, lightweight device that won’t interfere with your motion is a priority for you, a wearable interval timer might be a great choice.

-Timer apps are versatile and easy to use.
-An app can be a convenient option if you already tend to carry your phone while working out or if you prefer to keep your fitness and general data contained on one device.
+Timer apps for mobile devices are also versatile and easy to use.
+An app can be a convenient option if you already tend to carry your phone while working out, or if you prefer to keep your fitness and general data contained on one device.